dj-pearson/Roblox-Tycoon/UI_Module_Design.md

    * 🔄 Finalizing connections to game systems for settings application

 3. **Rebirth Menu UI Enhancements**:
-   * 🔄 Updating to fully integrate with UIStyle for consistent appearance
+   * ✅ Updated to fully integrate with UIStyle for consistent appearance
-   * 🔄 Integrating IconSet for standardized icons
+   * ✅ Integrated IconSet for standardized icons
-   * 🔄 Replacing UIUtils dependency with ButtonFactory and DialogFactory
+   * ✅ Replaced UIUtils dependency with ButtonFactory and DialogFactory
-   * 🔄 Improving animation and transition effects
+   * ✅ Improved animation and transition effects
+   * ✅ Enhanced tab system with proper styling
+   * ✅ Added notifications and feedback using DialogFactory

 ### Remaining Tasks